-Trinidad State Junior College and the Colorado Community College System provide transfer opportunities for students to attend four-year institutions through transfer agreements.
+Trinidad State College and the Colorado Community College System provide transfer opportunities for students to attend four-year institutions through transfer agreements.

 The Colorado Department of Higher Education has negotiated Articulation and Transfer Agreements to facilitate the transfer of credits earned at Colorado Community Colleges to bachelor degree completion programs at all public colleges and universities.
 These agreements list specific policies, conditions and guidelines to assist with your transfer.
 The agreements also provide the curriculum pathway for Colorado Community College students who complete an Associate Degree to enter a specific college and major at the junior level, and lessen the time to degree.